-When it comes to end users and the differences of SharePoint Online versus On-Premises, keeping in mind what your organization’s goals are is a good start.
-You may also want to think about who’s going to be in charge of administering SharePoint, and what that will look like as you move from On-Premises to a hybrid model and possibly further to the Cloud.
+When it comes to end users and the differences between SharePoint Online versus on-premises, keeping in mind what your organization’s goals are is a good start.
+You may also want to think about who’s going to be in charge of administering SharePoint, and what that will look like as you move from on-premises to a hybrid model and possibly further to the cloud.

-Businesses realize that to be more successful they need to have certain capabilities; enterprise scale, collaboration, and social capabilities.
-With Office 365, what Microsoft has tried to do is simplify the common problems of administration and management of SharePoint.
+Businesses realize that to be more successful they need to have certain capabilities; enterprise-scale, collaboration, and social capabilities.
+With Microsoft 365, what Microsoft has tried to do is simplify the common problems of administration and management of SharePoint.

 Something that needs to be considered more with SharePoint Online is monitoring data sprawl to avoid hitting capacity limits.
-A big difference with SharePoint Online is that as an online resource and a component of Office 365, you will likely have to manage a host of different tools—such as Exchange Online and OneDrive—and performance has to be analyzed more closely.
+A big difference with SharePoint Online is that as an online resource and a component of Microsoft 365, you will likely have to manage a host of different tools—such as Exchange Online and OneDrive—and performance has to be analyzed more closely.

-Remember that SharePoint Online is a tenant running on a multitenant server.
-With SharePoint On-Premises, you can concentrate on managing this alone.
+Remember that SharePoint Online is a tenant running on a multi-tenant server.
+With SharePoint on-prem, you can concentrate on managing this alone.

 With SharePoint Online, you don’t need to do synchronizations anymore.
-Users are pulled into Office 365 and are synching automatically with your Active Directory, which is a similar experience from On-Prem.
+Users are pulled into Microsoft 365 and are synching automatically with your Active Directory, which is a similar experience from on-prem.

 Time to focus on some of the options and decisions you’ll potentially face when deciding which solution is right for you.

-There’s a lot to think about with regards to the infrastructure for SharePoint 2016 On-Premises, as you might expect.
-As has been a theme throughout this post, SharePoint Server 2016 requires an On-Premises server and an IT team to maintain it with regular updates and patches.
+There’s a lot to think about with regards to the infrastructure for SharePoint on-premises, as you might expect.
+As has been a theme throughout this post, SharePoint Server requires an on-premises server and an IT team to maintain it with regular updates and patches.

 But perhaps it’s worth getting a little more technical and seeing what this infrastructure requirement means in real terms.

-To use SharePoint 2016 On-Prem, you’ll need to meet the following requirements (full details here):
+To use SharePoint on-prem, you’ll need to meet the following requirements (full details here):

 Infrastructure for SharePoint Online

-As the name suggests, Hybrid requires a mix of both On-Premises and Online infrastructure.
-You’ll still need your On-Premise server, IT to maintain it (though not as heavily), and you’ll need capable Internet connectivity to benefit from leveraging the collaborative power of Office 365; as well as needing to construct a new ‘hybrid’ way of monitoring how your data is stored, accessed, and kept secure.
+As the name suggests, hybrid requires a mix of both on-premises and Online infrastructure.
+You’ll still need your on-prem server, IT to maintain it (though not as heavily), and you’ll need capable Internet connectivity to benefit from leveraging the collaborative power of Microsoft 365; as well as needing to construct a new ‘hybrid’ way of monitoring how your data is stored, accessed, and kept secure.

-The availability of staying On-Premises with SharePoint 2016 while leveraging the online power of Office 365, may, for many, be the perfect middle-ground solution.
-The question is whether it can work as a wonderful compromise, or takes the potential negatives of On-Premises and Online and doubles them?
+The availability of staying on-premises with SharePoint Server while leveraging the online power of Microsoft 365, may, for many, be the perfect middle-ground solution.
+The question is whether it can work as a wonderful compromise, or takes the potential negatives of on-prem and Online and doubles them?

 In the end, the choice will depend entirely on your business needs, direction, and strategy.
-By taking these different factors into account, you should be able to make a decision which reflects current reality and fits around your requirements.
+By taking these different factors into account, you should be able to make a decision that reflects current reality and fits your requirements.

-Regardless of your final decision, if you choose Sharegate to help you make the move to SharePoint Online or remain on-premises, we support both versions, and will be here to guide you along the way.
+Regardless of your final decision, if you choose ShareGate’s migration tool to help you make the move to SharePoint Online or remain on-premises, we support both versions, and will be here to guide you along the way.
 Good luck!